Last Updated on

 This powder is made exclusively from quality plant-based source of whole brown rice protein, which science has shown to be every bit as effective as whey for increasing muscle mass, as it has all the essential amino acids the body needs.

-But the proof of this protein powder is in the eating… It tastes amazing -- actually one of the best tasting vegan protein powders out there.
+But the proof of this vegan protein powder is in the eating… It tastes amazing -- actually one of the best tasting vegan protein powders out there.
 A velvet smooth blend of organic cocoa, vanilla and Ceylon cinnamon means building muscle has never tasted so good.

 3. Orgain Organic Plant-Based Protein Powder

-When I tried this protein powder out, I found that it mixed well with plain water or almond milk.
+When I tried this vegan protein powder out, I found that it mixed well with plain water or almond milk.
 The taste of the vanilla bean flavor was alright.
 However, when I mix it with a flavored drink or shake, it's a totally different story.

 Also, I'm not a fan of the overall aroma.